-While many Nurse Call Systems have integrated RTLS tags over the past few years, these wearable systems simply can’t ensure vital location data on every resident at all times.
+While many Nurse Call System providers have integrated wearable RTLS tags over the past few years, if residents neglect to put them on, these systems simply can’t provide vital location data.

-Because so many falls happen when residents get out of bed, Vayyar Home provides room sub-region data that enables NCS providers to notify caregivers about bed exits.
-It’s a highly attractive option for communities, given that bed pad alarms must be regularly replaced.
+Because so many falls happen when residents get out of bed, Vayyar Care provides room sub-region data that enables NCS providers to notify caregivers about bed exits.
+It’s a highly attractive option for communities, given that floor mat alarms are notoriously unreliable and must be regularly replaced.

-Vayyar Home provides all this data and more, enabling leading NCS providers to complement their existing offerings, allowing senior living communities to identify risk and develop genuine fall prevention strategies.
+Vayyar Care provides all this data and more, enabling leading NCS providers to complement their existing offerings, allowing senior living communities to identify risk and develop genuine fall prevention strategies.

 Data and the future of diagnostics

-Radio frequency sensing and the rich data it collects are opening up new opportunities for Nurse Call System providers, enabling them to broaden their offerings and win greater market share.
+Radio frequency sensing and the rich data it collects are opening up new opportunities for nurse call technology providers, enabling them to broaden their offerings and win greater market share.
 By integrating RF imaging, a Nurse Call System provider can exponentially expand the range of services it delivers.
 In addition to ensuring real-time touchless fall detection, it can leverage innovative technology to drive unprecedented product differentiation and support holistic monitored wellbeing.

 Data silos are currently being broken down across multiple industries and senior care is no exception.
 Granular resident activity data gathered over extended periods of time will ultimately allow MDs to make more accurate diagnoses and optimize pharmaceutical and therapeutic prescriptions.

-By giving doctors a complete picture of a patient’s behavior, Nurse Call System providers will be able to play a pivotal role in enhancing resident health outcomes and delivering significant added value to communities.
+By giving doctors a complete picture of a patient’s behavior, nurse call technology providers will be able to play a pivotal role in enhancing resident health outcomes and delivering significant added value to communities.

-To learn how the Vayyar Home Partner Program is enabling NCS providers to leverage the richest data, click here.
+To learn more about how Vayyar Care can enable you to leverage the richest data, click here.